kghamilton89/synthetic-data-generators/README.md

-# Synthetic Data Generators
+# Synthetic & Mock Data Generators

-A curated collection of synthetic data generation pipelines leveraging state-of-the-art tools such as Bespoke Labs Curator, MOSTLY AI, and Argilla's Distilabel.
-This repository provides modular, reproducible, and scalable workflows for generating high-quality synthetic datasets for use in machine learning, testing, and privacy-preserving analytics.
+A curated collection of synthetic and mock data generation pipelines leveraging state-of-the-art tools such as Bespoke Labs Curator, MOSTLY AI, and Argilla's Distilabel.
+This repository provides modular, reproducible, and scalable workflows for generating high-quality synthetic and mock datasets for use in machine learning, testing, and privacy-preserving analytics.

 ---